jungwoonshin/agent-benchmark/docs/VALIDATION_FIX_SUMMARY.md

 ## Root Cause

 The validation in `answer_synthesizer.py` was comparing:
--  ALL requirements from query analysis (explicit + implicit)
+-  ALL requirements from query analysis (explicit)
 - Against only the executed subtasks' results

 This mismatch caused it to flag requirements as "missing" even when no subtask had been executed to address them yet.